 The Archives accessions collections of significance to the history and culture of the university.
 These include university records, personal papers, USU dissertations and theses, and oral histories.
 The official administrative records of USU are reviewed and scheduled for disposition by the National Archives and Records Administration (NARA).
 For more information about records management at the university, please contact the university's Administrative Support Division by phone at 301-295-9387.

-This collection includes every USUHS thesis and dissertation from 1981, when the University began granting graduate degrees, through today.
+This collection includes USU theses and dissertations from 1981, when the University began granting graduate degrees, through today.
 The collection includes over 150 theses and dissertations from the Graduate School of Nursing and over 500 from the School of Medicine.
-Also included are theses from the USUHS Postgraduate Dental College, which was established in 2010.
+Also included are theses from the USU Postgraduate Dental College, which was established in 2010.
 As theses and dissertations are completed each year, the Archives adds those documents to the online collection.

-The collection will soon include Doctor of Nursing Practice (DNP) projects from the Daniel K. Inouye Graduate School of Nursing.
+Additionally, the collection includes Doctor of Nursing Practice (DNP) projects from the Daniel K. Inouye Graduate School of Nursing.
 These projects demonstrate the graduate's ability to evaluate and apply evidence to improve health and healthcare system outcomes.
 These original, innovative projects have informed clinical decisions, generated new policies and simulated process or practice changes, with the goal of improving care outcomes by increasing safety and effectiveness in the highly complex Military and Federal Healthcare Systems.

 The views presented here are those of the author and are not to be construed as official or reflecting the views of the Uniformed Services University of the Health Sciences, the Department of Defense or the U.S. Government.

 Did you make a poster for a conference or a workshop?
 Want to share it with the world?
 The LRC has launched an electronic poster repository for content generated at USU.
 The poster repository is an opt-in system for authors, but content needs to be vetted by External Affairs before it is posted online.